fwmechanic/k_edit/tabs.md

    iff `tabdisp:249` (which K source code calls BIG_BULLET character), HTAB is displayed as BIG_BULLET and **tabspring** chars are displayed as SMALL_BULLET (decimal value 250).
-This makes the presence and display effect of HTAB characters very clear.
+This makes the presence and display effect of HTAB (and derivative **tabspring**) characters very clear.

-   Further, M/PWB/K offer another switch, `traildisp`, which is used to depict spaces which follow the last non-space character on a line.  `traildisp:249` is a common setting.
+   Further, M/PWB/K offer another switch, `traildisp`, which is used to depict spaces which follow the last non-space character on a line.  `traildisp:SMALL_BULLET` is a common setting.

-   Aside: when viewing files containing all-HTAB indenting, and/or many trailing spaces, the `tabdisp/traildisp:249` setting can be annoying.
-Therefore K contains some code which disables these switches under many conditions (EX: when viewing non-dirty files; as soon as a buffer is modified, `tabdisp/traildisp:249` is set so the user is confronted by HTABs and trailin spaces in their full glory).
+   Aside: when viewing files containing all-HTAB indenting, and/or many trailing spaces, the `tabdisp:BIG_BULLET`+`traildisp:SMALL_BULLET` setting can be very visually distracting.
+Users are generally only concerned with these blank-related distinctions when **editing** a file, not when only viewing it.
+Therefore K contains some code which automatically en/disables the visible settings of these switches under many conditions (EX: when viewing non-dirty files; as soon as a buffer is modified, `tabdisp:BIG_BULLET`+`traildisp:SMALL_BULLET` is auto-set so the user is confronted by HTABs and trailin spaces in their full glory).

 # M/PWB/K Tab-handling switches